M-3LAB/Real3D-AD/README.md

 + how to visualize abnormal map

 In util.visualization.py, we provide the function ''vis_pointcloud_gt'' to visualize ground truth with our gt files.
-Also, with a saved anomaly map xx.npy(n values between 0 and 1) and the corresponding pcd file, you can use "vis_pointcloud_anomalymap(point_cloud, anomaly_map)" to visualize anomaly regions.
+Also, with a saved anomaly map xx.npy(n values between 0 and 1) and the corresponding pcd file(n xyz points), you can use "vis_pointcloud_anomalymap(point_cloud, anomaly_map)" to visualize anomaly regions.

 ## Thanks